 While we accept paper proposals, we strongly encourage full panel (paper or roundtable) proposals with a coherent theme.
 If you have any additional questions please feel free to contact Shana Sippy and/or Dheepa Sundaram

 1) Responses to Indian Politics in North America.
 Contact: Shana Sippy, email@example.com

-The North American Hinduism unit sees papers that address diasporic reactions to cotemporary Indian politics.
-Potential topics include but are not limited to recent court rulings and political rhetoric concerning Jammu and Kashmir, Babri Masjid/Ramjanambhumi Supreme Court Decision, the Sabrimala verdict, Penal code 377, and the Citizen Amendment Bill.
+The North American Hinduism unit seeks papers that address diasporic reactions to contemporary Indian politics.
+Potential topics include but are not limited to recent court rulings and political rhetoric concerning Jammu and Kashmir, Babri Masjid/Ramjanambhumi Supreme Court Decision, the Sabarimala verdict, Penal code 377, and the Citizen Amendment Bill.

 The North American Hinduism unit seeks papers that attend to Dalit identities and the complex relationship between caste and Hinduism in North America.

-7) Hinduism in American Politics.
-Contacts: Himanee Gupta-Carlson, email@example.com & Tanisha Ramachandran, firstname.lastname@example.org
+3) Hinduism in American Politics.
+Contact: Tanisha Ramachandran, email@example.com

 The North American Hinduism Unit seeks papers that examine the role of Hindus and Hinduism in American politics.
-Suggested topics include; Tulsi Gabbard and expressions of Hinduism, the nominations of Hindu Americans to judicial roles, enacted rituals and recognition of Hindu festivals and rituals in the political sphere, and the role of organized Hindu groups in political campaigns.
+Suggested topics include the election of Kamala Harris, Tulsi Gabbard and expressions of Hinduism; the nominations of Hindu Americans to judicial roles, enacted rituals and recognition of Hindu festivals and rituals in the political sphere, and the role of organized Hindu groups in political campaigns.

 4) Yoga and Whiteness.
 Contact: Dheepa Sundaram, Dheepa.Sundaram@du.edu